 Explorers Comeback Falls Short

-Sioux City, IA (August, 17th, 2022) – The Sioux City Explorers scored three times in the bottom of the eighth but their comeback fell a run short as the Lincoln Saltdogs came away with a 5-4 win to force a rubber game.
+Sioux City, IA (September, 3rd, 2022) – The Sioux City Explorers had the run that could have sent them to the postseason on base in the bottom of the ninth but were unable to complete the comeback as the Lincoln Saltdogs kept their postseason hopes alive with a 5-4 win.

 Both teams traded a pair of runs in the first inning.
 Lincoln scored twice from a Luke Roskam sacrifice fly to right and a Josh Altmann single to take a 2-0 lead.